cycle/docs/query-builder/relations.md

 $select->load('posts');
 ```

-The load method will auatomically pick appropriate way to load related data (either using JOIN or WHERE IN approaches).
+The load method will automatically pick the appropriate way to load related data (either using JOIN or WHERE IN approaches).
 You can also
 use this method to load any relation level via dot notation:

 ```php